 College Football Overtime Rules

-For college football overtime rules, the ball will start on the 25-yard line, going into the opponent’s end zone.
+College football overtime rules state that the ball will be on the 25-yard line, going into the opponent’s end zone.

-Teams have the opportunity to gain one first down.
 If the team that starts with the ball scores a touchdown or kicks a field goal, the other team has a chance to score.
-The other team must match the scoring total or beat the opponent’s score for the game to end.
+The other team must match the scoring total or exceed the opponent’s score for the game to end.

 If both teams fail to score or tie, the possessions will be flipped.
 If Team A started with the football in overtime, they would begin on defense in the second overtime.

-Another big rule difference is the PAT (Point After Touchdown).
-After the first overtime in college football, teams are forced to go for a two point conversion after a touchdown.
-This is to make it more difficult for the offenses to score points.
-By the third overtime period, teams will continue to go for two.
+After the second overtime in college football, both teams must go for a two point conversion after scoring a touchdown.
+This is to make it more difficult for the offenses to score points and force a team to run a play.